Is the Name of Jesus the same thing as the Person Jesus?

-Short hours before Jesus’ arrest and crucifixion, He taught His disciples that His followers were to do even greater things on earth than He had done.
+Short hours before His arrest and crucifixion, Jesus taught His disciples that His followers were to do even greater things on earth than He had done.
 “He that believeth on me, the works that I do shall he do also; and greater works than these shall he do, because I go unto my Father (John 14:12).

 The Name of Jesus Mixed with Faith

-The disciples took this to heart and, with the help of the Holy Spirit, matured in praying in faith in the Name of Jesus.
+The disciples took this to heart and, with the help of the Holy Spirit, became mature in praying in faith in the Name of Jesus.
 The Scriptures tell a story of the Apostles Peter and John using the Name of Jesus when they ministered to a man born lame.
-Peter prayed over him, “In the name of Jesus Christ of Nazareth rise up and walk” (Acts 3:6)..
+Peter prayed over him, “In the name of Jesus Christ of Nazareth rise up and walk” (Acts 3:6).

 This was no long involved prayer.
 Just the Name of Jesus––mixed with his and John’s faith in that Name––and a simple prayer command for what their faith saw God doing for the man.
 And God responded and healed him.
 Then, as the formerly lame man walked and leapt and praised God, Peter explained to a rapt crowd about the Name of Jesus, saying, “His name through faith in his name hath made this man strong” (Acts 3:16).